-We all know that everyone who has a big house with a green lawn on his backyard knows the importance of a mower.
+Everyone who has a big house with a green lawn on his backyard knows the importance of a mower.
 It is not just a daily or a weekly routine to cut and mow grass, but a must as well to keep your garden clean and beautiful.
-It is not a surprise to have the wheel of your mower stuck due to the high number that you have used it, as well as the fact that the wheel might get rusty or broken.
+It is not surprising to have the wheel of your mower stuck considering how often you use it, as well as the fact that the wheel might get rusty or broken.

-There are multiple ways on how you can change your stuck lawn mower wheel as it depends on the level of how bad the damage is.
-One way is to use a simple wrench and hammer to twist the screws and then just remove the wheels for the axe, or in a more difficult situation you will have to use a propane torch, as well.
+There are multiple ways how you can change your stuck lawn mower wheel as it depends on the level of how bad the damage is.
+One way is to use a simple wrench and hammer to twist the screws and then just remove the wheels for the axe.
+Additionally, in a more difficult situation you might have to use a propane torch, as well.

-Knowing that you might have to use fire as an aiding tool should not make you worry if you take the exact precautions, as we will inform you in the upcoming paragraphs.
+Knowing that you might have to use fire as an aiding tool should not make you worry if you take the exact precautions.
+We will inform you how to do so in the upcoming paragraphs.
 So, let’s find out on how to pull off a stuck lawn mower wheel.